-The Sedona Conference Working Group 1 has prepared this Rule 34 Primer with practice pointers on how to comply with the amended Rules.
-The amendments to Rule 34 encourage an evolving and iterative conversation between requesting and responding parties about what is being sought and what will be produced-this Primer seeks to normalize that concept and provide a framework for how those conversations may proceed.
-The Primer is not intended to be the last word on how to implement the amendments, as there is no "correct" way to do so, and new ideas and best practices are emerging every day.
-Rather, the Primer gathers advice and observations from: (i) requesting and responding parties who have successfully implemented them; and (ii) legal decisions interpreting the amended Rules.
-Judicial opinions issued to date have given a clearer picture on how the amendments will be interpreted and implemented by the bench, and any practitioner that does not adapt their practice to incorporate these amendments does so at his or her own risk.
+courage conversation between requesting and responding parties about what is being sought and what will be produced this Primer seeks to provide a framework for how those conversations may proceed.
+This Primer is not intended to be the last word on how to implement the amendments, as there is no "correct" way to do so, and new ideas and best practices are emerging every day.
+Rather, this Primer gathers advice and observations from: (i) requesting and responding parties who have successfully implemented them; and (ii) legal decisions interpreting the amended Rules.
+This Primer is focused on amendments to Rule 34(b)(2), relating to responses and objections, but should be considered together with amendments to Rule 26(b)(1), which have changed the standard for the permissible scope of discovery requests, and which are outside the focus of this Primer.
+Judicial opinions issued to date have given a clearer picture on how the amendments to Rule 34(b)(2) will be interpreted and implemented by the bench, and any practitioner that does not adapt their practice to incorporate these amendments does so at his or her own risk.
 Appendix A summarizes a number of cases that have addressed the specificity of requests for production, and the specificity of responses and objections to requests for production.
 Appendix B lists standing orders, checklists, and pilot programs that address discovery requests, discovery responses, and guidelines for when and how parties should confer regarding requests and responses.